 3. This is the toughest part for most young people.
 They get tired and they decide to cut one or two reps.
 Everyone gets tired.
 Mediocre people justify not completing the workout.
 Great players understand that growth takes place when you face stress and pressure.
 This is where mental toughness comes in.
 When you are fatigued and you have one more set, are you going to make a CHOICE to do every rep?
 Are you going to CHOOSE to do an extra rep?
 Are you going to CHOOSE to finish the drill?

 Champions are not made on Friday Nights.
-Champions are made in February and March.
+Champions are made in January, February and March.
 Champions are made in June and July.
 There is something very powerful about pushing through and completing a drill when you are exhausted.
 There is something very powerful of knowing your teammate is willing to do that for you.
+This is how you build confidence.
+You build confidence when you overcome obstacles that you didn't think you could overcome.

 4. Everyone does well when things are easy.
 How do you handle things when they aren't going your way?
 How do you handle your coach telling you we have five more sets?
 How do you handle your coach calling you out because you aren't putting forth your best effort?
 How do you handle your coach or teammate telling you your not getting deep enough on squat?
 Do you choose to improve or do you choose to give up?